rust-lang/book/nostarch/chapter05.md

 > because we want instances of this struct to own all of its data and for that
 > data to be valid for as long as the entire struct is valid.
 >
-> It’s possible for structs to store references to data owned by something else,
+> It’s also possible for structs to store references to data owned by something
-> but to do so requires the use of *lifetimes*, a Rust feature that we’ll
+> else, but to do so requires the use of *lifetimes*, a Rust feature that we’ll
 > discuss in Chapter 10.
 Lifetimes ensure that the data referenced by a struct
 > is valid for as long as the struct is.
 Let’s say you try to store a reference
-> in a struct without specifying lifetimes, like this, which won’t work:
+> in a struct without specifying lifetimes, like the following; this won’t work:
 >
 > Filename: src/main.rs
 >